Distributor of Curcugen and Ginfort receives dual natural product licenses

 The products are its concentrated turmeric extract, Curcugen, and the other for Ginfort, a powerful ginger extract in powdered format.

-Produced by Olene Life Sciences, the two ingredient brands are research-backed for clinical efficacy and safety, and are solely distributed by DolCas.
+Produced by Olene Life Sciences, the two ingredient brands are research-backed for clinical efficacy and safety, and are solely distributed by DolCas Biotech.

 Products with such licenses have been assessed by Health Canada and found to be safe, effective, and of high quality under their recommended conditions of use.
 You can identify licensed natural health products by an eight-digit Natural Product Number (NPN) or Homeopathic Medicine Number (DIN-HM) on the label.